 To expand or collapse each section, click the small arrow button to the right of the appropriate section header.

-In the third pane, the small red bug icon indicates a bug, whereas the green book icon represents a user story.
+In the third pane (Issues), the small red bug icon indicates a bug, whereas the green book icon represents a user story.

 Filtering on Projects and Features

-Clicking on a project will show features and issues (bugs and stories) related to that project.
-Or you can click the “All Projects” indicator at the top of the Projects pane to show data for all projects.
+- To see ALL features and issues (bugs and stories), click the “All Projects” button at the top of the Projects pane.

 To reload the data, press the circular refresh icon at the top of the Issues pane.

-When you click the “+” icon in the Features pane to add a new feature, you’ll be presented with the following popup dialog.
-Simply give the feature a name, select the project the feature is associated with, and specify the key if applicable (the Key is optional and is useful when integrating with or importing from other Agile tools).
+Step 2: On the popup dialog (pictured below), specify a name for the feature, select the project the feature is associated with, and specify the key if applicable (the Key is optional and is useful when integrating with or importing from other Agile tools).

-Click Add (which leaves the dialog open if you’ll be adding multiple features), or Add and Close.
+Step 3: Click the Add button (which leaves the dialog open if you’ll be adding multiple features) or Add and Close.

 Adding Issues (User Stories and Bugs)

-This allows you to name the story or bug, select the type (User Story or Bug), and choose the project that the story or bug is associated with.
+Step 2: On the popup dialog (pictured below), specify a name for the story or bug, select the type (User Story or Bug), and choose the project that the story or bug is associated with.

-Click Add to add the story or bug.
+Step 3: Click the + Add button to add the story or bug.

 Once the story or bug is added, you can edit other details directly on the Issues grid (such as: Team, Priority, Points, and Sprint).
 The Key is shown if used as part of an import, but cannot be edited.

-Alternatively, you can click the three dots to the far right of any story or bug and you’ll be presented with an Issue Details dialog on the right (see image below).
+Step 2: You’ll be presented with an Issue Details dialog on the right (see image below).
 There you can enter or revise data as needed.
-Then click Save to save the data (or Cancel to back out).

-Note: The story data is where you would assign stories or bugs to teams and sprints.
-To view the Sprint Roadmap, click the Roadmap Tab (to the right of the Backlog Tab).
-For more on that, see the Managing the Sprint Roadmap article.
+[Note: The story data is where you would assign stories or bugs to teams and sprints.
+Once you’ve done that, to view the Sprint Roadmap, you would click the Roadmap Tab (to the right of the Backlog Tab).
+For more on that, see the Managing the Sprint Roadmap article.]